at-silva/kong-static-files-plugin/README.md

 ## Contributing

-We welcome contributions to the Kong Static Files Plugin.
+We welcome contributions to the Static Files Plugin.
 If you find a bug, have an enhancement in mind, or want to add new features, please open an issue on the GitHub repository.
 We appreciate your help in making this plugin even better.

 ## License

-The Kong Static Files Plugin is released under the [MIT License](LICENSE).
+The Static Files Plugin is released under the [MIT License](LICENSE).
 Please refer to the [LICENSE](LICENSE) file for more information.

 ---